Wandering salamander: Gliding

 Wandering salamanders may leap from trees when disturbed, and have several adaptations that allow them to manipulate their descent.
 Wind tunnel experiments have found that wandering salamanders can control their pitch, roll, and yaw when in the air such that their body remains upright and stable in a "skydiving" posture that reduces descent speed.
 This posture generally involves spread legs and splayed feet, with the tail angled upwards.
-The large feet and long toes of this species appear to help reduce drag when in the air, contributing to reduced speed.
+The large feet and long toes of this species appear to help increase drag when in the air, contributing to reduced speed.
 The long legs of this species also position the feet far from the body, which may aid in aerial maneuvering.
 Parasagittal undulations of the tail and torso allow wandering salamanders to glide in a controlled manner similar to arboreal squamates.
 This enables them to land on the trunk or branch of a tree — often the same tree that they jumped from — instead of falling all the way to the ground.